sean5505/bikeSwoonRestaurantWebsite/README.md

 #### **Tech stack**

 According to the initial assignment specifications, I implemented the application using `React`.

+Initially, I developed the application using JavaScript.
+However, I decided to leverage `TypeScript` for its capabilities of compile-time code checking.
+This allowed me to identify errors in my code in the development process, leading to safer and more efficient code refactoring and ultimately improving project maintainability.

 To optimize the development process and achieve faster startup times, I opted for `Vite` as the build tool, leveraging its efficient development server capabilities.

 For effective state management in the shopping cart functionality, I utilized `Redux`, ensuring seamless viability across the application.
 The cart's state is preserved across application reloads by utilizing local storage.

 To enhance code maintainability during iterative development and minimize class name conflicts, I employed `Module-Based CSS Files`.

 For login authentication, I opted to utilize `Firebase`, taking advantage of serveral features such as createEmailAndPassword and googleSignIn for managing users.

 In addition, I took advantage of serveral popular libraries such as `React-Hook-Form` improve code quality.

 ## Challenges